ossianhanning/aio-rdb-vfs/README.md

 MediaCluster is a integrated solution that bridges RealDebrid with Sonarr/Radarr by providing a QBittorrent-compatible API while also exposing downloaded content through a virtual file system.

 Note that this is a work-in-progress.
-A large roadblock right now is that WinFSP does not support hard links/symbolic links.
+Only really important missing feature I need to add is symlink support (for Radarr and Sonarr.)

 This solution specifically targets the Windows platform and Real-Debrid currently, but expanding it to other providers and platforms is very possible.